zfcsoftware/puppeteer-real-browser/README.md

 **skipTarget:** It uses target filter to avoid detection.
 You can send the targets you want to allow.
 This feature is in beta.
 Its use is not recommended.

-**fingerprint:** If set to true, it injects a unique fingerprint ID into the page every time the browser is launched and prevents you from being caught.
+**fingerprint:** If set to true, it injects a unique fingerprint ID into the page every time the browser is launched and prevents you from being caught. **Not recommended if not mandatory.
+May cause detection. runs the puppeteer-afp library.**

 **turnstile:** Cloudflare Turnstile automatically clicks on Captchas if set to true